 - Domanoff Workshop – Specialty tools for model ship builders, including a rope walk (make your own rope) and a serving machine (wrap or ‘serve’ rope).
 I recently got their serving machine, and it is excellent.

 - Proxxon – Makers of a wide line of power tools designed for small work.
 These tools are affordable and decent quality.
-I’ve got their pen sander, lathe, scroll saw, drill press, and disc sander.
+I’ve got their pen sander, lathe, scroll saw, drill press, milling machine, and disc sander.